cluelessjoe/jooq-flyway-typesafe-migration/README.md

 Proof of concept of DB migrations in a type safe, history preserving way using [jOOQ](https://www.jooq.org/) and [Flyway](https://flywaydb.org/).

+## Concepts

+On each jOOQ based migration, if the database structure changes, a matching versioned model is created.
+Then the next jOOQ based migration can use this model to be type safe.
+When all the migrations are over, a non versioned model is created for the business code.

-## Presentation
+## Architecture

 3 main modules are at play:
 * the migrator module contains all the migrations scripts and versioned models,
 * the app module contains the business logic and a non versioned model,
-* the runner, used at application starting, launching first the migrations then the app.
+* the runner, used when the application starts, launches first the migrations then the app.

 There's no dependency between the migration and app modules.